SvenRosvall/VLCB-Arduino/docs/Design.md

 This library is still in progress.

 ## High Level Architecture
-The code is organized as a central control object (VLCB) that controls a transport object, a storage object and a set of service objects.
+The code is organized as a central controller object that controls a transport object, a storage object and a set of service objects.
 The library supports a set of different transports such as CAN, Wifi and BLE.
 The library supports a set of storage for node variables and event variables in EEPROM or Flash memory.